Collegiality in the Catholic Church: Vatican II to 2013

 Bishops who objected to this recent consolidation of papal authority proposed at the Second Vatican Council to use the traditional collegial model to limit the centralizing tendencies of the Roman Curia; unlike conciliarists, who had maintained that an ecumenical council was superior to the Pope, advocates of collegiality proposed bishops only act "with and under the Peter [i.e. the Pope]" (cum et sub Petro).
 Collegiality became one of the principal elements of the reform agenda, and a chief point of conflict with the traditionalist minority at the Council.
 The reformers did not see this as undermining Church Tradition, but a return to the original practice of Peter and the Apostolic College.
 The traditionalist minority, however, opposed collegiality as undermining the authority of the Pope and changing the Church from "monarchical to 'episcopalian' and collegial."
 In 1964, the Dogmatic Constitution on the Church, Lumen gentium, set forth the general principle of the College of Bishops, which succeeds and gives continuing existence to the Apostolic College.
 The next year, Pope Paul VI issued a letter of his own initiative, Apostolica Sollicitudo, which established the synod of bishops, while the Council's Decree on the Pastoral Office of Bishops, Christus Dominus, established general rules for national and regional conferences of bishops, urging their formation where they did not already exist.

 Since Vatican II, there has been an ongoing debate about the authority of episcopal conferences between advocates of centralization of authority in the Vatican, who play down the importance of bishops' conferences, and supporters of decentralization, who emphasize their importance.
-In 1998, Pope John Paul II issues the motu proprio On the Theological and Juridical Nature of Episcopal Conferences (Apostolos suos), which has been described as "probably the most important post-Conciliar papal document on episcopal collegiality."
+In 1998, Pope John Paul II issued the motu proprio On the Theological and Juridical Nature of Episcopal Conferences (Apostolos suos), which has been described as "probably the most important post-Conciliar papal document on episcopal collegiality."
 He stated how declarations of such conferences "constitute authentic magisterium" when approved unanimously by a conference; otherwise, the conference majority must seek "the recognitio of the Apostolic See", which they will not receive if the majority "is not substantial."